 To do more finite adjustments, Right click and choose UV and you can move the corner point of the UV

 Create a New Lambert Layer for your model

-Now use Move and Scale to postion your UVs in the top right of the UV editor.
+Now use Move and Scale to postion your UVs in a logical way.